luckyharryji/concurrency_cpp/README.md

 Need to mark **all** the pieces of code that access the data structure as mutually exclusive: developer's responsibility -> Don’t pass pointers and references to protected data outside the scope of the lock, whether by returning them from a function, storing them in externally visible memory, or passing them as arguments to user-supplied functions. `?? what about database rows?`

+## spotting race condition with interface

+example: c++ `stack`.
+The memeory allocation from heap can fail and throw exception, so if `pop()` function remove top element from stack and then return the value to the caller, the data could be dropped since memeory allocation exception happens after `remove data from stack` operation.
+So cpp choose to have both `top()` and `pop()` function to do this action.